sgmurphy/wordpress-plugins/filebird/readme.txt

 Go advanced with 2 ways to sort folders and 10 ways to sort files.
 This is a great time-saver for all busy WordPress admins & webmasters.

 **Sort Files by File Size (PRO)**
-Now you can calculate your attachment size in a single click and be able to sort files by filesize.
+Now you can calculate your attachment size in a single click and sort files by file size.

 **Custom Folder Color (PRO)**
 Right-click on a specific folder to pick a distinct color.
 This helps differentiate it between numerous folders.

 **Multiple Tree View Styles (PRO)**
-Apart from the hierarchical tree view, you have an option to hide levels from the tree view, too.
+Apart from the hierarchical tree view, you have the option to hide levels from the tree view, too.
 This flat tree view is very useful for those with a large number of folders.

 **Categorize Pages, Posts, and Custom Post Types (PRO)** Easily enable the folder tree to organize your WordPress pages, posts, plugins, WooCommerce coupons, discounts, and other CPTs.

 **Customizable Default File Order**
-Set a way of sorting files ascending/descending alphabetically by the file name, title, date, modified, and author.
+Set a way of sorting files alphabetically by ascending/descending the file name, title, date, modified, and author.

 **Bulk-Delete Folders**
-Now, you can bulk-select folders and delete them in a single click.
+Now, you can bulk-select File Bird folders and delete them in a single click.
 All those files will be moved to the Uncategorized folder and remain intact.

 **RTL Supported**
 FileBird supports RTL languages including Hebrew, Arabic, etc.